What to Wear in Italy: An Italian Style Guide and Packing List

 What to Wear in Italy for Men: Your Blazer

-If you’ve ever thought, “Hey, travel blazers seem super stylish and handy, but I don’t really know where I’d wear one,” Italy is the right place for you.
-You can class up dang near any outfit with a well-made travel blazer, and blazers look quintessentially Italian.
+If you’ve ever thought that travel blazers seem stylish and handy but you don’t know when to wear them, Italy is the right place for you.
+You can class up nearly any outfit with a well-made travel blazer.

-Opt for a good fit over a bunch of needless “travel” features (like secret pockets and rain-wicking nonsense.
-Basically, find a travel blazer that you’d actually want to wear somewhere other than a plane and you’re all set.
-The color depends a lot on you, but you can’t go wrong with a nice functional navy blazer for just about any occasion.
+Opt for a good fit over a bunch of needless “travel” features like secret pockets and rain-wicking nonsense.
+Find a travel blazer that you’d actually want to wear somewhere other than a plane, and you’re set.
+As for color, you can’t go wrong with a navy blazer in just about any situation.

-Your mom was right — you gotta protect your eyes.
-Luckily, sunglasses are very much in style in Italy.
-I think it’s all the Vespas…
+Your mom was right: you should protect your eyes.
+Luckily, sunglasses are in style in Italy.

-If you’re more into that modern look, bamboo or wooden frames are also very in right now.
-And if you’re not sure what to wear, you can always pick up a pair of cheap knock offs from the guys on the street in Rome, or a real expensive pair in a boutique.
+If you’re not sure what to wear, you can always pick up a pair of cheap knock-offs from the guys on the street in Rome or a really expensive pair in a boutique.
 Your call.

 The best part about traveling to Italy is that Italians couldn’t care less about what you do.
-If you’ve ever wanted to experiment with some avant garde nonsense, Italy is the place for you.
+If you’ve ever wanted to experiment with some avant-garde style, Italy is the place for you.

-Remember, the key to Italian fashion isn’t looking like you just stepped off the runway, it’s about looking as good as that old man walking to the corner or the impossibly chic barista making your coffee.
+The key to Italian fashion isn’t looking like you just stepped off the runway.
+The trick is to look as good as that old man walking to the corner or the impossibly chic barista making your coffee.
 If you look like them, you’re doing great.

 What Not to Wear in Italy

-While Italians are notoriously (almost dangerously) relaxed about certain things, they can be a bit… dismissive, if you look out of place.
-Plus, Italy is more fun if you try a little to blend in, and who knows – you might actually soak up a little of il dolce vita if you walk a mile in another man’s Italian loafers.
+While Italians are notoriously relaxed about certain things, they can be a bit dismissive if you look out of place.
+Plus, Italy is more fun if you try a little to blend in.
+You might actually soak up a little of il dolce vita if you walk a mile in another man’s Italian loafers.

 Leave the Socks at Home

-A stylish pair of leather straps sandals are also a go-to for many Italian women, if not quite as many guys.
+A stylish pair of leather strap sandals are also a go-to for many Italian

 Don’t Wear a Snapback Cap

-I love my Wallowa trail hat from Tillak, but it’s a trail hat and honestly isn’t built for a stylish Italian vacation.
-Italy is not the time to rock a baseball cap, no matter how cool it looks.
+I love my Wallowa trail hat from Tillak, but it’s a trail hat and not built for a stylish Italian vacation.
+Italy is not the place to rock a baseball cap, no matter how cool it looks back home.

-Italian fashion is a timeless art that’s been perfected over the years, but that doesn’t mean you can’t look like a local with a few simple pieces of quality, stylish travel clothing.
-Opt for a great fit over a flashy look, invest in a few simple pieces, and keep it light and mobile, and you’ll be living that #dolcelife faster than the sun sets over the Forum (it happens fast).
+Italian fashion is a timeless art, but you can look like a local with a few simple pieces of quality, stylish travel clothing.
+Opt for a great fit over a flashy look, invest in a few simple pieces, and keep it light and mobile.
+You’ll be living that la dolce vita faster than the sun sets over the Forum (it happens fast).

 - Get travel clothing that fits you well

-- Invest in a few quality pieces of merino for a versatile capsule wardrobe
+- Invest in a few quality pieces of merino wool for a versatile capsule wardrobe

 - Linen is the unofficial fabric of summer in Italy